boekenbox/gitbook-beta/how-to-work-with-bitraga/editing-strategies-and-triplets/trading-pairs.md

 {% hint style="info" %}
 **Pair naming conventions**

-Gunbot normalizes pair notation, all pairs for all exchanges except Bitmex follow the same logic: BASECOIN-QUOTECOIN
+bitRage normalizes pair notation, all pairs for all exchanges except Bitmex follow the same logic: BASECOIN-QUOTECOIN

 All pairs with BTC as base currency are written like: BTC-ETH, BTC-OK, BTC-XLM